igorvc30/udacity-readable/README.md

 # Readable API Server

 This is the the final assessment project for Udacity's Redux course where a content and comment web app was develop.
-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.
+* Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.

-# Contains New Features!
+* Users will also be able to edit and delete posts and comments.

-User will be able to visualize posts by grid or table list and filter by category.
+### Contains new features!
-User will be able to sort posts by date, vote and comments count.
+* User will be able to visualize posts by grid or table list and filter by category.

-This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.
+* User will be able to sort posts by date, vote and comments count.

 ## Style Guides